LidkeLab/matlab-instrument-control/@MIC_RB_PSFEng/Readme.md

 - `MIC_HamamatsuCamera`: for camera controls.
 - `MIC_TCubeLaserDiode`: for laser controls.
 - `MIC_TCubePiezo`: for piezo stage operations.
-- Ensure these classes are in your MATLAB path.
 ## Installation
 1. Clone this repository or download the files into your MATLAB working directory.
 2. Ensure all dependent classes (`MIC_HamamatsuLCOS`, `MIC_HamamatsuCamera`, `MIC_TCubeLaserDiode`, `MIC_TCubePiezo`) are also included in your MATLAB path.